 The side effects of chemotherapy depend on the type and dose of drugs given and the length of time they are taken.
 Common side effects of chemo include:

 These side effects are usually short-term and go away after treatment is finished.
 There are often ways to lessen these side effects.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.

 Some chemotherapy drugs may have other specific side effects that require monitoring.
 For example, doxorubicin (one of the most common chemo drugs used in thyroid cancer) can affect heart function.
-Therefore, a patient taking doxorubicin will get regular heart function tests like echocardiograms.
+If you are taking doxorubicin, your doctor will check your heart regularly using tests such as echocardiograms.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.